Policies for the Jurisdiction of the Health and Human Services Committee

 - increase access to health care services to veterans and their families;

-- improve and expand mental health services;
+- improve and expand mental health services both in person and remotely;

 - provide assistance to veterans and their families regarding the range of health care services available to them and the appropriate means of accessing the services;